Lubiąż Abbey: Church of the Assumption of Mary

 Even before the arrival of the Cistercian monks from Pforta, a wooden church had been built.
 With the increasing importance of the monastery, a new church became necessary, which was completed around 1200.
 The Romanesque church was a simple, three-aisle basilica.
 This corresponded to the austere rules of the Cistercian order.
 This church was the first brick vaulted building in Poland.
 Later re-buildings have erased most traces of this ancient church, save for a decorated piscina in the Choir.

-The abbey church got its present form towards the end of the 13th century.
+The abbey church attained its present form towards the end of the 13th century.
 The old Romanesque church was demolished and the foundations were partially used for its larger successor building.
 Bricks were again the principal material and stone was used for architectural detailing.
 The three-aisle floor plan with a straight end of the choir was retained and supplemented by a rectangular ambulatory.
 The cruciform Gothic structure was vaulted, with vine-themed keystones enclosing the vaults.
 The transept and choir were completed and consecrated in 1330, and the vaults and western nave were completed in the late 14th century.

 The Prince's Chapel was erected at the northeast corner of the ambulatory from 1311-1329 by Bolesław III the Generous to house his tomb.
 Its unique triconch construction, the only of its kind in Silesia, is thought to have been designed by a master mason from the Rhineland.
 Its ceilings were decorated with allegorical paintings glorifying the Silesian Piasts in the 1670s.
 The tomb of Bolesław III, which once was the centerpiece of the chapel, was damaged by Soviet soldiers and later restored and moved to Wrocław's National Museum in the 1980s.
 The chapel is now empty as with the rest of the church.

 The destruction wrought by the Hussites was only repaired in 1508.
 New chapels, an organ, and a tabernacle were also built in the early 16th century.

 In the 17th century the church was redesigned several times, although it retained its Gothic structure.
 In keeping with the taste of the Renaissance, the interior was repainted in the early 17th century, and the choir was redecorated with a new high altar, pulpit and choir stalls.
 After the looting by the Swedes in 1638, the church had to be repaired again.
 Abbot Freiberger had the church renovated, and a new organ was bought for 1000 thalers.
 Seven baroque paintings, intended for the choir, of the martyrdoms of the Apostles were commissioned for Michael Willmann at the same time.